Philippine General Hospital: History

-In 1907, The Philippine Commission passed Act No. 1688 which appropriated the sum of about ₱780,000.00 for the construction of the Philippine General Hospital in Manila.
-The cornerstone of the hospital was laid on February 28, 1908.
-The bids for the construction of the buildings were opened on July 27 and the contract was awarded to the lowest bidder, H. Thurber of the Manila Construction Company.
-The structural works for the central administration building, a surgical pavilion with two operating rooms, a building for dispensary and out-clinic, five ward pavilions of sixty beds each, a nurses’ home, a kitchen, an ambulance stable and morgue were completed on November 30, 1909.
-In 1910, the Philippine General Hospital opened its door to the public on September 1 with three hundred thirty beds and was eventually linked to the Philippine Medical School.
+In 1907, The Philippine Commission appropriated around ₱780,000.00 for the construction of the Philippine General Hospital in Manila.
+The building's cornerstone was laid on February 28, 1908 and the construction contract was awarded to H. Thurber of the Manila Construction Company.
+The structure for the central administration building, a surgical pavilion with two operating rooms, a building for dispensary and out-clinic, five ward pavilions of sixty beds each, a nurses’ home, a kitchen, an ambulance stable and morgue were completed on November 30, 1909.

+The Philippine General Hospital opened its door to the public in September 1910 with three hundred thirty beds and was eventually linked to the Philippine Medical School.

 PGH remained open during World War II, where its wards overflowed with victims of the conflict.
 It treated Filipino, Japanese soldiers and American internees alike, even if the hospital supplies are almost depleted.

 In 1981, Architect J. Ramos undertook the master planning of the PGH renovation project.
-PGH celebrated its centennial in 2007, one hundred years since the US government passed a law establishing it.
+PGH celebrated its centennial in 2007, one hundred years since the United States government passed a law establishing it.

 During the COVID-19 pandemic in the Philippines, PGH was selected as one of the COVID-19 referral centers in the country.
 The hospital provided 130 beds for COVID-19 patients, while continuing to serve other people with other ailments.
 PGH officially accepted COVID-19 referrals from other hospitals starting March 30, 2020.

+In the afternoon of March 13, 2024, a fire damaged some of the wards of the hospital.
+The blaze started in the audio-visual room of the Department of Medicine and damaged Wards 1-4.
+In the immediate aftermath the hospital raised “Code Triage” in its emergency room, allowing only patients with life-threatening injuries to enter.

+In May 2025, President Ferdinand Marcos Jr. signed a law to increase the hospital's capacity from 1,334 beds to 2,200.